everstudybee/udemy-webpack-5-complete/README.md

 1. Make changes in files as in the example
 2. `npm install --save-dev sass sass-loader` - install modules for Sass handling

+### 18. Using Latest JavaScript Features With Babel

+1. Make changes in files as in the example
+2. `npm install --save-dev @babel/core babel-loader @babel/preset-env @babel/plugin-proposal-class-properties` - install module for babel handling

+### 19. What Is Webpack Plugin?

+1. No commit